When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Life as a Book

-Told from the perspective of the book, this genre-defying story is excellent for 10-year-olds.
-It’s hard being a book, especially when everyone judges you by your cover.
-But this book has a story to tell.
+Told from the perspective of the book itself, this genre-defying story is excellent for quirky 10-year-olds.
+It is hard being a book, especially when everyone judges you by your cover.

-A funny and interactive journey begins when a curious bookworm picks the book up.
-If you have an avid reader, I think they’ll delight in this immersive story and interesting format.
+A funny, interactive journey begins when a curious reader picks the book up.
+If you have an avid reader, they will delight in the fourth-wall-breaking humor.

 Product Specs